 Assurance of Salvation

-Are you assured of your salvation?
-Can you even be sure that you are saved, or is salvation something that only God can know?
-Perhaps you once had assurance, but now you are doubting your faith.
-Does this mean that you are not saved?
-In his sermon on Romans 10:9-10, Dr. Martyn Lloyd-Jones answers these questions by bringing us to Scripture.
-In the Bible, we see that the answer is much more gracious and loving than the answers given to us commonly by man.
-We are reminded that salvation is a work of God, not of man, and how wonderful this truth is!
-If salvation was dependent on our works, we should have no assurance.
-Think about how often you fail on the simplest of tasks and how often you let down those you love most.
-Yet saving faith is given to us by God, and because this is the case, we can rest in the assurance that God is the author of our salvation.
-Dr. Lloyd-Jones will show us that it is the object of our faith that gives us assurance, and it is God’s desire for every Christian to be assured of their salvation.
-Thank God, He does not leave us in the dark but has given us a way to be bold in our salvation.
+Can a person be assured that they are saved or is salvation something that only God can know?
+In his sermon on Romans 10:9–10 titled “Assurance of Salvation,” Dr. Martyn Lloyd-Jones answers these questions by bringing the listener to Scripture.
+In the Bible, the answer is much more gracious and loving than the answers given commonly by people.
+Salvation is a work of God, not of humans, and how wonderful this truth is.
+If salvation was dependent on works, no one should have assurance of salvation.
+Think about how often people fail on the simplest of tasks and how often they let down those who love them most.
+Yet saving faith is given by God and because this is the case, they can rest in the assurance that God is the author of their salvation.
+Dr. Lloyd-Jones will show in this sermon on the assurance of salvation that it is the object of the Christian’s faith that gives assurance and it is God’s desire for every Christian to be assured of their salvation.
+Thank God He does not leave His children in the dark but has given a way to be bold in their salvation.

 About Dr. Martyn Lloyd-Jones